Johannes-Andersen/Johand/README.md

 ## Deployment

-To deploy an app, just merge your changes to the `main`branch.
+To deploy an app, just merge your changes into the `main` branch.
 The site will then be built, uploaded and deployed.

 ## Tech Stack